 In 1960, 13 members of the Pasadena Braille Club, led by Hadley Stephenson, had a dream to deliver quality housing and services to blind adults in the Pasadena area.
 By 1966, they raised the funds needed to purchase and remodel a home to create 17 furnished studio apartments for blind residents, with an array of services including three meals a day and cleaning assistance.

 The Pasadena Community Foundation has supported the Vista Nova Renaissance Community since 1973, providing grants for home furnishings, special computer equipment and building repairs.
-Several years ago, the Vista Nova home closed; in 2016 the funds from the sale of the property were used to establish an endowment fund that is managed by the Pasadena Community Foundation.
-Grants from the endowment go to organizations that support blind people in the greater Pasadena area and the eastern part of L.A.
+Several years ago, the Vista Nova home closed; in 2016, the funds from the sale of the property were used to establish an endowment fund that is managed by the Pasadena Community Foundation.
+The endowment now supports the Vista Nova Grants Program and organizations that assist visually impaired and blind people in the greater Pasadena area and the eastern part of L.A.
 County.
 This endowment continues the work of the original founders by supporting to support a population with unique challenges and creates a lasting legacy.